 Executive Vice President and Provost

 Want a change of scenery?
-Want to fulfill your Capstone?
-Get UNI credit at a partner university abroad for spring, summer or winter break.
-UNI students who have studied abroad will share information.
+Get UNI credits at a partner university abroad for a semester.
+Listen to UNI students who have studied abroad for a semester.
+Classes are taught in English or the host country's language.
 Many major options are available.

 The Study Abroad Center will present information about on- and off-campus scholarship opportunities.

 The Study Abroad Center will provide information about a short-term program in New Zealand during winter break 2014.
 Travel with UNI students and course leader.

 Join MSW candidates/U.S. Army Veterans Ron Devoll and Tim Tolliver for a discussion about what the term "trauma informed" means and how you can use it to benefit your students.
 Students may come to school with trauma in their background, whether it is from family situations, natural disasters, crime, military service, etc. These experiences can be triggered depending on content or conversations in the classroom.
 This session discusses how to work with students from a trauma background and seeks to change the paradigm from "What's wrong with you?" to "What happened to you?"

 GeoCache is an event that will be held during Money Smart Week at Maucker Union providing UNI students the opportunity to answer financial literacy questions using their cellphone and competing state-wide for a $1,000 scholarship and campus-wide for an additional $1,000 scholarship.

 Can a simple 19th century technology change the world?
 For most North Americans, a bicycle ride or commute is a lifestyle choice.
 For countless others across the globe, each pedal stroke is progress out of poverty, toward an education and over the mountains of social and cultural discrimination.